Guilyx/Guilyx.github.io/_articles/trigger.md

 Here you see the output of a dicriminator and its appearance on a NIM.

-The thing about synchrounous DAQ is that the events are never actually synchronous.
-The delay from wires of different lengths is on the order of 100ns.
-The time difference between when a particle hits two detectors is 3.3ns per meter.
-Our testing area has a length of 6m, so the delay between the detectors in our setup can go up to 20ns.
-The wires and the finite velocity of particles is what causes the signal to reach the logic gates at different times.
+In synchronous DAQ, events are never perfectly synchronous.
+Delays from wires of different lengths can be on the order of 100ns.
+Additionally, the time difference caused by a particle hitting two detectors is 3.3ns per meter.
+In our 6m testing area, this results in a delay of up to 20ns between the detectors.
+Both factors cause signals to arrive at different times.

+If we need to set three signals in coincidence, we should first group the two signals that arrive closest to each other.
+Then, we set the obtained coincidence signal into a second coincidence with the third signal.
+This helps us, since the length of a coincidence signal can be manually set.
+The 1st and 2nd signal only dictate the start of their coincidence signal, but not the end.
+So even if the 1st and 2nd signal decay before the arrivel of the 3rd, if we set our coincidence signal long enough, then there will be a moment in which we have both the coincidence of signal 1 & 2 and signal 3.
 <img src="/img/coincidence_better.png" alt="image" width="100%" height="auto">